rdforrest/LoRa-TX-RX-Test-458MHz/README.md

 Frequency hopping: disabled.
 Hardware:
 2 Nano Everys at TX.
 One converts ppm to serial data.
-RX uses Nano or Nano Every and Semtech SX1278 LORA Module with a logic level convertor.
+RX uses Nano or Nano Every and a Semtech SX1278 LORA Module with a logic level convertor.